bgcarvalho/CarND-Term1-P4/README.md

 - `cv2.imread` reads images in BGR color order
 - points for perspective transform must be chosen wisely
 - jupyter interact was great help in parameter selection

+I had some trouble to reduce the "noise" from de shadows and other things in the image (like other vehicles).
+So far it seems that searching every frame was better than using previous fit.
+The best parameter combination was really a empirical job.